thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 {% endraw %}
 {% endhighlight %}

-For more complex DOM access, we can use a Query to select nested DOM nodes.
+For more complex DOM access, I can use a Query to select nested DOM nodes.
 Consider the following:

 ![pic6](https://cloud.githubusercontent.com/assets/210413/21514536/bf6531dc-cc8b-11e6-8d5f-fad4a1d82be9.png)

-In this example ^, we actually want to test the nested DOM node with the attribute **fxFlex**.
+In this example ^, I actually want to test the nested DOM node with the attribute **fxFlex**.
 Using another *helper* method makes that easy.

 {% highlight js %}